carlo98/precision_landing_shaping_RL/README.md

 In "shared/ros_packages/px4_ros_extended/src_py/params.yaml" you can set a few parameters, all of them but "train_window_reward" and "test_window_reward", that are used by the jupyter notebook, are used by the agent.

+Pay particular attention to the model name, the target dimension and the observation shape, as the test script will need to know these values.

 #### Plots and Models
 In the folder "shared/logs" are saved the rewards in pickle files, you can have a look at the jupyter notebook "shared/Log Analysis.ipynb" to use them and print a few plots.